Kreka coal mine

-The Kreka Coal Mine is a coal mine located in the Tuzla Canton.
+The Kreka Coal Mine is a coal mine located in the Tuzla Canton, Bosnia and Herzegovina.
 The mine has coal reserves amounting to 1.12 billion tonnes of lignite, one of the largest coal reserves in Europe and the world.
 The mine has an annual production capacity of 2.95 million tonnes of coal.
+It is one of the last remaining operators of steam locomotives in Bosnia as of 2024, with five DRB Class 52 locomotives still in operating service transporting lignite from the mine to the Tuzla Power Plant, the largest coal plant in the region.